luizpvas/luizpvas.github.io/posts/11_bidirectional_type_checking.md

 ### Annotations

-The next typing rule we're going to support is type annotations.
+The next typing rule for our language is annotation.
 It does not matter if the language defines annotation as a separate construct (like Haskell) from functions and values or if annotations are written next to the expressions (like Typescript).